cloudify-cosmo/docs.getcloudify.org/content/manager/bootstrapping.md

 ##Deploying a Cloudify Manager Image##

-Images are provided with all dependencies and Cloudify Manager is pre-installed for AWS and OpenStack, to enable you to get up and running with Cloudify with minimal user input.
+Images are provided with all dependencies, and Cloudify Manager is pre-installed for AWS and OpenStack, to enable you to get up and running with Cloudify with minimal user input.

 The images make logical assumptions about how Cloudify Manager is set up.
-If you want fine-grained control over your manager setup have a look at the [AWS](/manager/bootstrap-ref-aws) or [OpenStack](/manager/bootstrap-reference-openstack) bootstrapping guides instead.
+If you want a high level of control over the Cloudify Manager setup, refer to the [AWS](/manager/bootstrap-ref-aws) or [OpenStack](/manager/bootstrap-reference-openstack) bootstrapping guides instead.

 #####Prerequisites#####
  * Account credentials for the platform on which you are deploying